 There is a high level of support for student learning and this is a key feature of the school.
 To support students with specific learning needs, a range of programs have been implemented.
-The programs are coordinated by the Deputy Principal/Principal and include:-
+The programs are coordinated by the Principal/Deputy Principal and include:-

 - Programs and support for students on One Plans

 - Early intervention programs

-- Social skills programs (such as "What's the Buzz?")
+- Social skills programs (eg. "What's the Buzz?")

-- Speech and language support programs
+- Speech and language programs

-- · MiniLit, MultiLit, MacqLit and BIIN
+- MiniLit, MultiLit, MacqLit and BIIN

-- Individual Learning Plans and classroom programs for students with Dyslexia and other learning difficulties.
+- Classroom programs for students with Dyslexia and other learning difficulties

 - Big Ideas In Number (BIIN)

-ATSI students also receive additional support through A.E.T., APAS funding and our A.C.E.O.
+ATSI students also receive additional support through APAS funding and our A.C.E.O.
 Regular professional development is provided for SSO staff.